lucj/katacoda-scenarios/k0s/single-node/step3.md

 Add the following entry in the list of sans (under .spec.api.sans), you will use that URL to access the cluster from the outside in a later step.

+Note: you can use Katacoda's handy editor to do this step, otherwise *vi* is also a good choice :)

 `[[HOST_SUBDOMAIN]]-6443-[[KATACODA_HOST]].environments.katacoda.com`

 To restart the cluster taking into account this new configuration, you first need to stop the cluster